 As much as I enjoyed the display of Macross memorabilia, I regret to say that I was unable to find any more related collectibles or products for sale among the many vendors at the lower level during the Toycon.
 I searched for whatever Macross stuff I could find (t-shirts, comic books, action figures, models, cards and others) but ended up with nothing.

-Then again, it should be surprising at all.
+Then again, it should NOT be surprising at all.
 Macross as an entertainment franchise is not exactly popular here in the Philippines and Macross Mania in the country has ended long ago.
 To say the least, the popularity of Macross here in the Philippines is limited to older fans and collectors.
 Anime is a lot more popular among Filipinos in this modern age but that does not mean Macross found a new nor large audience.

 If ever the legendary Shoji Kawamori (whom I met at AsiaPOP Comicon Manila in 2017) or any notable Macross-related talent comes here in the Philippines, only then will the Macross brand gain attention.

 If you love anime or Macross, then I invite you to read my retro movie review of Macross: Do You Remember Love? right here.
 I also wrote about the famous Lynn Minmay here.

 During the recent Toycon at the SMX Convention Center in Pasay City, I took time out to take a look at the displays of the Transformers.

 To be clear, the Transformers I got oriented with as a youth was way back in the 1980s when the animated series (specifically Generation One) was released which also saw the rise of the popularity of the accompanying toy line.
 I also have fond memories of the 1986 film The Transformers: The Movie.

 Frankly speaking, I’m not too fond of the modern Transformers that appeared in the movies directed by Michael Bay.
 As such, I took pics of the Transformers at the exhibits of Toycon with nostalgia in mind.